 - Gather all of your sister’s legal, financial, and personal documents.
 Make sure nothing is lost, and do not throw out any paperwork.

-- Make sure the decedent’s computer remains in working order.
+- Make sure sister’s computer remains in working order.
 Computers often contain important financial, legal and personal information.

 - Do not take any property, open safe deposit boxes, or pay debts until the court allows you to do so.
-After someone gets appointed by the court to be the estate’s personal representative, that person can marshal the assets of the estate, pay attorneys, taxes, and creditors and then distribute the remainder to the decedent’s heirs.
-Until somebody gets appointed by the court, it is not legal for anyone to make distributions of the decedent’s property.
+After someone gets appointed by the court to be the estate’s personal representative, that person can marshal the assets of the estate, pay attorneys, taxes, and creditors and then distribute the remainder to sister’s heirs.
+Until somebody gets appointed by the court, it is not legal for anyone to make distributions of sister’s property.

 Start an Estate Proceeding

 - If there is no Will, then the court will appoint an administrator.
-The administrator will distribute the assets of the decedent in accordance with New York state law of intestate succession – the court will decide who gets the estate.
+The administrator will distribute your sister’s assets in accordance with New York state law of intestate succession – the court will decide who gets the estate.

 - If there is a Will, you will need to bring the will to your County’s Surrogate’s Court.
 Call us at (212) 233-1233 if you need an attorney to assist you with the probate process.